 Aside from the Sponge Docks, there are plenty of delicious Greek restaurants and bakeries, a Greek Village, lots of shopping (grab your own famous Tarpon Springs sponge), sightseeing, and museums.

 You may even hear some people speaking in Greek as you stroll through the city.

 As far as where to stay, there aren’t too many great-looking hotels.

 They’re a bit older; however, Blue Bayou Inn is a newly renovated house in the heart of the historic district in Tarpon Springs with a few rooms!

 There are also some other solid short-term apartment rental options, but please book in advance because they go quickly.

 While in this area, I would also highly recommend checking out Dunedin, Florida hotspots!

 It’s less than a thirty-minute drive and has plenty to do, eat, and see!

 Submitted by Destiny Snyder from Guided by Destiny

-Which of these North American European cities will you be adding to your bucket list?
+Which of these European cities in the US will you be adding to your bucket list?